-In particular, while convergence guarantees have been established for smooth convex optimization problems in~\citet{beck2013convergence}, the obtained bounds exhibit at least linear dependence on the number of blocks (equal to the dimension in the coordinate case).
-Further, the bound from~\citet{beck2013convergence} also scales with $L_{\max}/L_{\min}$, where $L_{\max}$ and $L_{\min}$ are the maximum and the minimum Lipschitz constants over the blocks, which is unsatisfying, as (block) coordinate methods mainly exhibit improvements over full gradient methods when the Lipschitz constants over blocks are highly non-uniform.
+As discussed earlier, despite significant research activity devoted to randomized coordinate methods~\cite{nesterov2012efficiency,lin2015accelerated,fercoq2015accelerated,diakonikolas2018alternating,allen2016even,hanzely2019accelerated,nesterov2017efficiency,zhang2015stochastic,alacaoglu2017smooth,tan2018stochastic,song2021variance}, far less attention has been given to cyclic coordinate variants, and specifically to their rigorous convergence guarantees.
+In particular, while convergence guarantees have been established for smooth convex optimization problems in~\cite{beck2013convergence}, the obtained bounds exhibit at least linear dependence on the number of blocks (equal to the dimension in the coordinate case).
+Further, the bound from~\cite{beck2013convergence} also scales with $L_{\max}/L_{\min}$, where $L_{\max}$ and $L_{\min}$ are the maximum and the minimum Lipschitz constants over the blocks, which is unsatisfying, as (block) coordinate methods often exhibit improvements over full gradient methods when the Lipschitz constants over blocks are highly non-uniform.

-In general, vanilla CCM is known to be order-$d^2$ slower than RCM in the worst case~\citep{sun2019worst}, where $d$ is the dimension, which is in conflict with its comparable and often superior performance compared to RCM in practice.
-This has led to more refined analyses of CCM with softer guarantees that explain why the worst-case examples are uncommon~\citep{gurbuzbalaban2017cyclic,lee2019random,wright2020analyzing}.
+In general, vanilla CCM is known to be order-$d^2$ slower than RCM in the worst case~\cite{sun2019worst}, where $d$ is the dimension, which is in conflict with its comparable and often superior performance in practice, as compared to RCM with the same step size strategy.
+This has led to more refined analyses of CCM with softer guarantees that explain why the worst-case examples are uncommon~\cite{gurbuzbalaban2017cyclic,lee2019random,wright2020analyzing}.
 However, the existing results only apply to unconstrained convex quadratic problems.

-By contrast to existing work, we introduce a novel extrapolation-based CCM that applies to a broad class of generalized variational inequality problems, which contains (composite) convex optimization as a special case.
-In the case of convex quadratic functions and unlike RCM or existing CCM methods, the results we obtain never exhibit worse complexity than the full-gradient methods, and are often of much lower complexity. {Further, our method provably converges on min-max problems on which standard CCM and RCM methods diverge in general (see Remark~\ref{rem:non-convergence-of-vanilla-methods}). }